Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 1. Report event

-You can use `Yodo1Analytics.onCustomEvent` to upload events.
-The name of the event is of type `String` and can only begin with a letter.
+`Yodo1Analytics.onCustomEvent` can be used to report events.
+The name of the event should be of type `String` and can only begin with a letter.
 It can contain numbers, letters and an underscore "_".
 The maximum length is 50 characters and is not sensitive to letter case.

 ```java
 Yodo1Analytics.onCustomEvent(context, eventName);